rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 Besides the directionality, the controller also needs to know the **magnitude** of the correction.
 After all, the controller could overcompensate a positive tracking error, resulting in a negative tracking error.
 This often results in a **control oscillation**, which is rarely desirable.

 However, it can be worse: if the controller overcompensates a positive tracking error in such a way that the resulting negative tracking error needs an even bigger compensating action, then the amplitude of the oscillations will grow over time.
-In that case the system will become unstable and will blow up soon.
+In that case the system will become unstable and will blow up.
 It needs no explanation that this unstable behavior needs to be avoided.

 Besides overcompensating, a controller can also show timid or slow behavior: the corrective actions are too small.
 This causes tracking errors to persist for a long time and makes the system responding slow to disturbances.
 Although this is less dangerous than instability, this slow behavior is unsatisfactory as well.